maierav/sensation/psychophysics.md

 :alt: ladder
 :width: 60%

 All ladders do something interesting: They divide vertical space in discrete, countable steps with nothing (but air) in between.
 The result is that we can _count_ height in steps we take up or down.
 Ladders thus apply an (arbitrary) scale of sorts to height and thus provides _countable_ units that we can add, divide, and so on.
 What does that have to do with the science of perception?
-There is an interesting analog that has revolutionized how we think of the measurability of conscious experience.[^1]
+There is an intriguing analog that has revolutionized how we think of the measurability of conscious experience.[^1]

 :::